-In 2021 and in 2020, the Company performed impairment tests on investments in its subsidiaries.
+In 2022 and in 2021, the Company performed impairment tests on investments in its subsidiaries.

-During 2021, in determining the possibility of return of investment and loans in the company Končar - Renewable Energy Sources Ltd., the used expected rate of return on invested capital was 6.2%, terminal value was HRK 8.5 million, which resulted in impairment of HRK 20.01 million.
+During 2022, in determining the possibility of return of investment and loans in the company Končar - Renewable Energy Sources Ltd., the used expected rate of return on invested capital was 7.45%%, terminal value was HRK 8.5 million, which did not result in impairment loss.
+Regarding the sensitivity of impairment tests to changes in key variables, the sensitivity analysis indicates that a reasonably expected change in one of the key variables (terminal growth rate and weighted average cost of capital), with the other variable remaining unchanged, does not result in impairment of investments in subsidiary Končar - Renewable Energy Sources Ltd. A reasonably expected change in key variables by management is considered to be a change of 50 basis points.